Hayat Sherpao: Lion of the Frontier

 Sherpao was a close ally of the former president and prime minister of Pakistan Zulfiqar Ali Bhutto and a co-founder of the Pakistan People's Party (PPP).
 On 25 December 1971 Sherpao became the 15th Governor of Khyber-Pakhtunkhwa shortly after Bhutto had become president of Pakistan.
 At the age of 34, Sherpao was the youngest person to have held the office of a governor of a province in the history of Pakistan.
 He continued to hold this office till 30 April 1972.
 Sherpao also remained a federal minister in Zulfikar Ali Bhutto's cabinet and a senior minister in the Khyber-Pakhtunkhwa cabinet.

 Hayat Khan Sherpao's rise in politics was swift.
 The surge in his popularity in Khyber-Pakhtunkhwa is said to have cast many jealous eyes upon him and earned him a number of enemies, quite often in the form of seasoned and already established politicians from other mainstream political parties.
 This popularity and political success, however, also led to him being dubbed the "Lion of the Frontier" or "Sher-i-Sarhad" by the Pakistan People's Party, and more specifically by Zulfiqar Ali Bhutto.

 Assassination

 He was assassinated on 8 February 1975, in a bomb explosion on the campus of University of Peshawar.
-Abdul Wali Khan, the leader of National Awami Party (Wali) was named as the primary accused by the Bhutto government.
-His death led the government to target the National Awami Party of Khan Abdul Wali Khan.
-This political party was banned and some of the party leaders were arrested on the charge of his murder, a charge they were eventually acquitted off.
+Abdul Wali Khan, the leader of National Awami Party (Wali) was named as the primary person accused by the Bhutto government.
+Hayat Sherpao's death led the government to target the National Awami Party of Khan Abdul Wali Khan.
+This political party was banned and some of the party leaders were arrested on the charge of his murder, a charge of which they were eventually acquitted.

 Hayat Sherpao's assassination was considered a national loss with many still mourning his loss today.
 To pay tribute to the slain PPP leader many places, roads, and institutions were named after him.
 The Peshawar suburb of Hayatabad and Hayat Shaheed Hospital in Peshawar District, Sherpao Bridge in Lahore and many Sherpao colonies in different parts of Pakistan were named after him.